There are a lot of questions to be answered regarding dental implants.

 The first step in moving forward with a dental implant is to schedule a consultation.
 During this meeting, Dr. Homonnay will evaluate the bone height and width and discuss whether immediate placement is an option, or if the the two-stage approach is needed (sometimes a bone graft is needed before the implant is placed).

 The process of getting a dental implant can last up to one year.
-The implant needs several months to completely integrate and heal before your final custom tooth can be placed on top of it (the crown).
+The implant needs several months to completely integrate and heal before your final custom tooth (the crown) can be placed on top of it.
 Implant placements are actually a relatively minor procedure, and can usually be done under simple local anesthesia.

 For more questions on our mini implants and root form implants call (615) 221-8837.

-For more information or to schedule an appointment, please contact Dr. Tomi and our team at Hallmark Dental using the communication below that is easiest for you; we look forward to meeting and caring for you and your family!
+For more information or to schedule an appointment, please contact Dr. Tomi and our team at Brentwood Family Dentists using the communication below that is easiest for you; we look forward to meeting and caring for you and your family!

 Call (615) 221-8837